kyrawilson/Resume-Screening-Bias/README.md

 #Calculate cosine similarities for job descriptions and resumes.
 python retrieval.py -q description_embeddings -d resume_embeddings -j job_descriptions.csv -r resumes.csv
 ```

+## Experiments

+Use experiments.py to analyze retrieval scores.
+You will need a .csv file with names and social identities, formatted like names.csv.

+_To be continued..._

 ## Citation